 6) Can SSI payments be levied or garnished?

 No, according to the Social Security Handbook, SSI payments cannot be garnished or levied.
-That said, Treasury’s Financial Management Service can offset or reduce your Social Security benefits to collect debt owed to federal agencies such as student loans to the department of education.
+That said, Treasury’s Financial Management Service can offset or reduce your Social Security benefits to collect a debt owed to federal agencies such as student loans to the department of education.